Booking Software

 Resova Alternatives for Escape Rooms

 Resova built its reputation as the specialist booking system for escape rooms — purpose-built for the industry at a time when most alternatives were adapted from the tours and activities world.
-In April 2022, Clubspeed acquired Resova, folding it into a platform that also serves go-kart tracks, FECs, and activity centres.
-The software still works, but the product roadmap now answers to a much wider market.
+In April 2022, Clubspeed acquired Resova, folding it into a platform that also serves go-kart tracks, FECs, and activity centres — and in May 2026, Clubspeed itself was acquired by Valsoft Corporation.
+The software still works, but the product roadmap and pricing now answer to a much wider corporate structure: a new $50/month "connector" fee for venues not using Resova's SpeedPay payment system has already landed.

 If you are on Resova and wondering whether to stay, or choosing a system for the first time and Resova was on your list, here is how the alternatives actually compare.